Is it science fiction or total reality?

 What should I know before purchasing a geothermal system?

-While a geothermal system can save you an exorbiant amount of money over time, they are initially pricey.
-This is mainly due to the loop system of piping; however, studies show that a new loop system can last for generations, while the heat pump can survive for decades.
+While a simple geothermal system can save you an exorbitant amount of money over time, they are initially pricey.
+This is mainly due to the loop system of piping; however, studies show that a new ground loop HVAC system can last for generations, while the heat pump can survive for decades.

 Another reason why geothermal HVAC systems are not prevalent is because of the misinformation and general unawareness of them.
 National Geographic wrote an extensive article about some of the busted myths associated with geothermal systems, and here are some of the highlights:

 - Geothermal systems are not a new concept – in fact, more than 75 percent of new homes in Sweden and Switzerland have these HVAC systems.

 - Geothermal systems do not need a lot of physical space.
 The necessary pipes can be buried vertically and can tap into an aquifer.

 - Geothermal HVAC systems run quietly, and have no outdoor equipment causing a ruckus for neighbors.

 - Geothermal systems can be used to heat multiple loads simultaneously, meaning you could heat your shower and pool at the same time